 On the other hand, email marketing generates a staggering 3800% return on investment.
-No, we’re not biased towards email.
+No, we’re not biased toward email.
 If you consider how an email list is acquired and how cost-effective email marketing is, it’s easy to understand the massive ROI difference between social media and email marketing.

 Bottom line: Support email marketing with social media marketing.

 But that’s no reason to underestimate social media.
-It’s improving day by day and helping thousands of businesses grow leads like never before.
-So our suggestion would be to give your email marketing a good mix with quality social media marketing tactics, and your marketing campaigns will surely become a success.
+It’s improving day by day and helping thousands of businesses grow.
+So our suggestion would be to blend your email marketing with social media marketing tactics, and your marketing campaigns will surely become a success!